-Cole later apologized for his rant against the FA claiming he was upset at the time and reacted without thinking due to his anger at the incident.
+Cole later apologised for his rant against the FA claiming he was upset at the time and reacted without thinking due to his anger at the incident.

 He said: "I was really upset and tweeted my feelings in the heat of the moment.
-I apologize unreservedly for my comment about the FA."
+I apologise unreservedly for my comment about the FA."

 Despite his tirade Cole was assured of his place in the England squad for this month's World Cup qualifiers against San Marino and Poland after having talks with boss Roy Hodgson.